 Arsenal smiled.
 “I’d accept you in that outfit in Titans East, Titans West, or Titans Mid-Michigan.”

-Donna held Flash close.
+Donna held the Flash close.
 “Wally, what did they do to you?”

-As they prepared to leave with the beaten foes and the ill Mento, they little knew that a world away, a reddish blond man said, “Where science failed, perhaps magic may restore Thia.”
+Even as the Titans prepared to leave with their beaten foes and the ill Mento, they little knew that a world away, a reddish-blond man said, “Where science failed, perhaps magic may restore Thia.”

-He looked up in his empty office and stopped muttering as a secretary entered.
+Looking up in his empty office, he stopped muttering as a secretary entered.